Fashion Merchandising Schools: Questions and Answers About Fashion Training & Careers

 As you make your way through the fashion world, you may find yourself working alongside well-known designers, or you may be buying, selling, or promoting some of the top fashion brands.
 Fashion is big business, both globally and in the U.S. So, no matter which area of fashion you choose to work in, you could find impressive opportunities.

-The global fashion market is worth $1.75 trillion (as of 2014).
+According to one report, the global fashion market is worth $1.75 trillion (as of 2014).
 The U.S. makes up about 21 percent of that market with a total of $370 billion spent on fashion.
 Plus, although New York City is known as the fashion capital of America—if not the world—and is home to more than 900 fashion companies, it only accounts for approximately 10 percent of all fashion-industry employment in the country.
-Los Angeles is another important fashion hub, and cities such as San Diego, San Francisco, Dallas, and Kansas City are emerging hot spots.* So opportunities exist right across the country.
+Los Angeles is another important fashion hub, and cities such as San Diego, San Francisco, Dallas, and Kansas City are emerging hot spots.
+So opportunities exist right across the country.

-And it should come as no surprise that some of the biggest fashion companies around the globe are based in the U.S. In fact, American-based Nike is the largest fashion company in the world.
+And it should come as no surprise that some of the biggest fashion companies around the globe are based in the U.S. In fact, statistics show that American-based Nike is the largest fashion company in the world.
 It is followed by Spanish-owned Inditex (with brands like Zara and Stradivarius), French-owned LVMH (with brands like Louis Vuitton and Dior), American-based TJX Companies (with brands like T.J.
-Maxx), and Swedish-based H&M.** All of these companies have established operations in the U.S., so you could work with some of the most luxurious and well-known brands in the world without having to leave the country.
+Maxx), and Swedish-based H&M. All of these companies have established operations in the U.S., so you could work with some of the most luxurious and well-known brands in the world without having to leave the country.

 Knowing that so many great opportunities exist across the nation may have you wondering how to get into fashion marketing or merchandising.
 And that's where we can help.
 Discover seven common questions that aspiring fashion students ask about attending school and beginning their careers.
 The answers will likely inspire you to start training at one of the colleges with fashion merchandising or marketing majors!